RTBlanco/hero_index/README.md

 # Hero Index

-This Ruby gem is a CLI that allows the user to be able to see information about their favorite heros
+This Ruby gem is a CLI that allows the user to be able to see information about their favorite heros and also be able to compare which hero is stonger.

 ## Installation